 - Monitor the casualty’s condition and respond in accordance with first aid principles

 Communicate details of the incident

-- Accurately convey details of the incident to emergency response services where required
+- Accurately convey incident details to emergency services

-- Complete relevant workplace documentation, including incident report form
+- Complete applicable workplace or site documentation, including incident report form

-- Report details of incidents involving babies and children to parents and/or caregivers
+- Report details of incidents involving infants and children to caregivers

-- Follow workplace procedures to report serious incidents to the regulatory authority
+- Follow appropriate workplace or site procedures to report serious incidents to the regulatory authority

-- Maintain confidentiality of records and information in line with statutory and/or organisational policies
+- Maintain privacy and confidentiality of information in line with statutory or organisational policies

-- Recognise the possible psychological impacts on self, other rescuers and children
+- Recognise the possible psychological impacts on self and other rescuers and seek help when required.

 Download your ALAQ Participant Handbook here.